Podcastindex-org/ulid/README.md

 <br>

 ## How ULIDs Work
 When a podcast app is ready to download or stream a new episode, it generates a new ULID and sends it along as part of the request to download that episode, tagging the request in a globally unique way.
-The app then hangs on to that ULID for a maximum of 10 days and sends it along with each subsequent request for that same episode.
+The app then hangs on to that ULID for a maximum of 10 days and sends it along with each subsequent request for that same episode from the same user.
 When the listener deletes the episode or finishes the stream (or if 10 days has passed) the app throws away that ULID forever, never to be used again.
+The ULID is a random string that represents a specific user retreiving a specific episode during a specific 10 day time slice.

 <br>